bachmeil/datasets/r-data-structures.md

 gas.matrix <- as.matrix(gas.raw)
 ```

 The catch is that since the first column is a string, it'll convert everything to a string.
 This makes sense, because in your mathematics classes, you only had elements that were numbers.
+All the elements of a matrix have to be the same type.
 What you need to do is slice off just the numerical parts of the data frame:

 ```
 gas.matrix <- as.matrix(gas.raw[,2])